Mathématique: Lantean Dream Team: Part 2

 Her arms are thrown wide.
 She plants her feet on the split between the chair room and something dark and strange.

 Across from them, in a perfect half-sphere of a mismatched fishbowl, is a room that doesn’t belong.
 A room lit by moonlight and mirror.
 Starlight pours through windows, through a skylight, and collects in floating crystal prisms, wide flat bowls of water, levitating mirrors.
 Despite its mystical appearance, the room has modern features.
 He sees a silver laptop on a desk.
-A white yoga mat is stretched over a wooden floor.
+A white yoga mat stretches over a wooden floor.
 On the dark side of the light/dark split, a woman stands, her stance perfectly mirroring the stance of Morgan le Fay.

 It’s not just mirrored.

 It’s identical.
-The woman facing their Morgan is—also Morgan.
+The woman facing their Morgan is…also Morgan.
 The doppelgänger wears white athletic gear.
 Sneakers with silver laces.
 Her hair is pulled back in a sporty ponytail, emphasizing her sharp features.
 Her gray eyes catch the mirrored starlight.

 Morgan versus Morgan.